bachmma1/docker-rerutorrent/README.md

 &nbsp;
 ## Application Setup

-`** It should be noted that this container when run will create subfolders ,completed, incoming and watched in the /downloads volume.**`
+`** It should be noted that this container when run will delete the subfolders completed, incoming and watched in the /downloads volume created by [Linuxserver.io docker-rutorrent][linuxsrvrutorrent].**`

 ### rTorrent